Cardano-freelance-marketplace/freelance-marketplace-local/documentation/technical-specs.md

 - **Job and Milestone**: Implement a one-to-many relationship where each job can have multiple milestones.​

+- **Job and Proposal**: Implement a one-to-many relationship where each job can have multiple proposals.​

+- **Job and Order**: Implement a one-to-many relationship where each job can have multiple orders.​

 - **USERS and Jobs**: Set up a one-to-many relationship where a user can post multiple jobs.​

+- **USER and Proposals**: Set up a one-to-many relationship where a user can post multiple proposals.​

+- **USER and orders**: Set up a one-to-many relationship where a user can post multiple orders.​

 - **Jobs and Transactions**: Set up a one-to-many relationship where a Job can have multiple transactions.​